muratk3n/thirdwave/en/tweets/2020/week26c.md

-That's why Tesla's technology is so retarded; they tried to create something wout gov seriously invervening (except some tax breaks which pushed the inferior battery tech even further).
+That's why Tesla's technology is so retarded; they tried to create something wout gov seriously invervening (except some tax breaks which simply pushed the inferior battery tech further).
 BEVs are based partially on the dipshit Silicon Valley guy going "I could put my notebook battery on a car duuuude", but also having no infrastructure.